robmarkcole/circuitpython-on-home-assistant/README.md

 <img src="https://github.com/robmarkcole/circuitpython-on-home-assistant/blob/master/images/ampy.png" width="700">
 </p>

-## Data logging & plotting
+## Data plotting
-Not all projects will require data logging or plotting, but those projects are where integration with Home-Assistant can add the most value.
 Home-Assistant integration will allow logging of board data to a SQL database for long term storage.
-Home-Assistant can be used for plotting this data, but its plotting is pretty basic, so this project will also develop tools for plotting board data, for example using Bokeh.
+Home-Assistant can also be used for plotting this data, but its plotting capabilities are pretty basic.
+Therefore the scope of this project will also include the development of tools for plotting board data, for example using Bokeh.